Surveinit/Simple-Snake-Game-in-python/README.md

 Credits

 This game was built with Python's Turtle module.
-It was created by [Your Name].
+It was created by [by me itself].
 Feel free to use and modify the code for your own projects.
 License

 This project is licensed under the MIT License.